tulios/mappersmith/README.md

 #### Match functions

-`mockClient` and `mockRequest` accept a match function for body, the available Built-in match functions are:
+`mockClient` and `mockRequest` accept match functions, the available built-in match functions are:

 ```javascript
 import { m } from 'mappersmith/test'